acheird/Travel_Guide/README.md

-SKG Project: Thessaloniki City Website
+SKG Project: Thessaloniki Travel Guide

 Welcome to the SKG Project, a website dedicated to the vibrant city of Thessaloniki!
 This project showcases the city’s rich history, culture, and attractions using React and Vite technology.

 The What to Do section provides an overview of Thessaloniki, highlighting its significance, landmarks, and local flavor.
 Users can explore historical facts and learn about the city’s unique character.